akii1998/Raftlabs/README.md

 ### Functionality

 -   [ ] When you Enter the friend names , and find the no of relation between them or how many ways of friend List

+## Note
+-   [ ] In this ,we have enter  friend name every time ,then find the result of that one

 ![2022-06-16_10-54-22](https://user-images.githubusercontent.com/77203734/174002897-a6196a44-5656-4da5-903b-027131f6583b.png)